JCVadillo/cybersecurity-portfolio/README.md

 - **Portfolio Activity:** *Determine appropriate data handling practices*
   Analyzed a data leak incident caused by excessive access permissions, reviewed **NIST SP 800-53 AC-6 (Least Privilege)**, and recommended control enhancements such as automated access revocation and role-based access controls to improve information privacy.

+- **Portfolio Activity:** *Create and compare hash values in Linux*
+  Using SHA-256 hashing and tools like `sha256sum` and `cmp` to verify file integrity and detect subtle modifications.

 ### **5️⃣ Sound the Alarm: Detection and Response** - *In progress*
 - **Portfolio Activity:** *Use SIEM tools to detect suspicious activity*
   Using Splunk (SIEM) to create queries, analyse security events, and detect threats.